-Without intending to conflate autism with psychosis, Saverese’s argument is useful for highlighting how recent discourses on schizophrenia converge with and diverge from a neurocosmopolitan ethos.
+Without intending to conflate autism with psychosis, Savarese’s argument is useful for highlighting how recent discourses on schizophrenia converge with and diverge from a neurocosmopolitan ethos.
 Jonathan Metzl’s The Protest Psychosis: How Schizophrenia Became a Black Disease is one of many sobering illustrations of how psychological diagnoses can become discriminatory acts of racial profiling.
-Reviewing clinical records in the U.S. from the 1960s to the 1990s, Metzl found that African American men were diagnosed as having the paranoid subtype of schizophrenia five to seven times more often than white men (and more frequently than other ethnic minority groups).
-Not coincidentally, this “finding” only began to emerge at the start of the civil-rights era in the US.
+Reviewing clinical records in the United States from the 1960s to the 1990s, Metzl found that African-American men were diagnosed as having the paranoid subtype of schizophrenia five to seven times more often than white men (and more frequently than other ethnic minority groups).
+Not coincidentally, this “finding” only began to emerge at the start of the Civil Rights era in the United States.
 Up until then, schizophrenia primarily was associated with nonviolent, white, petty criminals, a considerable proportion being women.
 As relates to poetics, autobiographical as well as clinical accounts of schizophrenia have long highlighted resonances.
-Sometimes called “word salad,” psychotic speech can be radically agentive (speaking that occurs without the felt experience of an I as speaker) and thingified, words perceived as objects, as things in themselves (Saks 124).
-The Autobiography of a Schizophrenic Girl describes how the “recurring syllables, ‘icthiou, gao, itivare’” and their like, “came of themselves and by themselves meant nothing.
-Only the sound, the rhythm of the pronunciation had sense” (120-1).
+Sometimes called “word salad,” psychotic speech can be radically agentive (speaking that occurs without the felt experience of an I as speaker) and thingified (words perceived as objects, as things in themselves) (Saks 124).
+Marguerite Sechehaye’s Autobiography of a Schizophrenic Girl describes how the “recurring syllables, ‘icthiou, gao, itivare’” and their like, “came of themselves and by themselves meant nothing.
+Only the sound, the rhythm of the pronunciation had sense” (120–21).
 Word-as-thing relates to the con/fusion between internal and external worlds so characteristic of schizophrenia.
-“Renee” experiences “the wind as bearing a message for me to divine” (Sechehaye 32).
+“Renee” experiences “the wind as bearing a message for me to divine” (32).
 “Denis” describes “his semen self” communing with “mountains, streams, or the wind” and “possessed of an intelligence that could inseminate relations with others” (Bollas, When the Sun Bursts 87).
 Schreber is inseminated by God’s rays—an experience, as Sigler notes, remarkably anticipated in Aurora Leigh when the sun comes into Aurora’s chamber “saying, ‘Shall I lift this light / Against the lime-tree, and you will not look?’”

 These con/fusions of inner and outer—evident in phenomenological accounts of schizophrenia, poetics, and new materialism—are now being registered in neurobiological studies of first-episode schizophrenic patients.
-One could say that Vittorio Gallese’s team of researchers at the University of Parma are acquiring material evidence for why “the life thrust on me” is impossible to keep “on the outside / of the inner life” as a general condition of subjectivity but with a particular bearing on schizophrenic persons.
+One could say that Vittorio Gallese’s team of researchers at the University of Parma are acquiring material evidence for why the life “thrust on me” is impossible to keep “on the outside / of the inner life” as a general condition of subjectivity but with a particular bearing on schizophrenic persons.
 Their work draws on neuropsychological and neuroimaging studies that have identified “candidate brain regions” responsible for self-experience and self-regulating processes in healthy subjects.
 Self-experience refers to regions responsible for the emergence of a minimal notion of the bodily or “core” self that establishes the “mineness” of the phenomenal field, embodiment of point of view, and issues of agency and bodily ownership.
 The basic finding is that the motor system plays a crucial role in how persons distinguish themselves, as bodily selves, from other human bodies and that self-related stimuli are processed faster and more accurately compared to other-related body stimuli.
-Evidence suggests “a tight relationship” between the “bodily self-related multimodal integration” carried out by the cortical motor areas (especially the ventral premotor cortex) that guides one’s motor behavior and the “implicit awareness one entertains of one’s body as one’s own body and of one’s behavior as one’s own behavior” (especially in the posterior insular cortex) (Gallese and Ferri 1-2).
+Evidence suggests “a tight relationship” between the “bodily self-related multimodal integration” carried out by the cortical motor areas (especially the ventral premotor cortex or vPMC) that guide one’s motor behavior and the “implicit awareness one entertains of one’s body as one’s own body and of one’s behavior as one’s own behavior” (especially in the posterior insular cortex or pIC) (Gallese and Ferri 1–2).